Accessibility Statement

 Known Limitations

-- Mobile orientation lock.
-The mobile app is locked to portrait orientation.
-The live walking screen — where you hold the device while you walk and the map updates around you — relies on a stable orientation, which we treat as falling under the WCAG 1.3.4 "essential" exception.
-The remaining screens (leaderboards, trail detail, onboarding, settings) currently inherit the same lock as a product convention rather than because portrait is essential.
-We have not yet differentiated by form factor (tablets share the phone lock today).
-Allowing tablet rotation, and revisiting the per-screen lock on phones, are on our roadmap.
+- Mobile orientation (WCAG 1.3.4).
+The mobile app is locked to portrait app-wide.
+The live walking screen — where you hold the device while you move and the map updates around you — relies on a stable orientation; we treat it under the WCAG "essential" exception.
+Other screens (leaderboards, trail detail, onboarding, settings, community) currently share the same lock as a product convention.
+Tablets use the same lock as phones today.
+Allowing rotation on tablets and revisiting per-screen lock on phones — while keeping the lock on the live walking surface — are on our roadmap.

 Feedback and Reporting